DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

 one or more additional DNS resolutions when the cached DNS entries for the resolver or resolvers expire.
 * Support for extension mechanisms (e.g. EDNS(0)) may be desired.
-* Clients, particularly mobile device clients, may move frequently move between networks that have different network paths to the DoH server.
+* Clients, particularly mobile device clients, may frequently move between networks that have different network paths to the DoH server.

 # Client Behavior